dragosbuhnila/Anki-add-IPA/README.md

    (named something like `anki@xxx.json`).
 Search for those words manually on en.wiktionary.org.
    - If the word isn’t there, it’s normal for the program not to work on that word.
    - If it is there, try running the application again, as you may have encountered temporary timeout errors.

-# What's next
-The first thing I'll do in the future is making it work decently with inflected and multiple words, as I need it for Spanish (+ allow for extra things in the word field, such as duplicate markers like `Facturar (2)`).
-Someday I'll also try and make it an actual extension but it may take a while as I have zero knowledge about how to deal with the Anki base.